flexn-io/create/docs/docs/tutorials/advanced/navigation.md

 ## Mobile navigation

 First let's start from most common one - mobile.
-Let's create first file at `src/navigation/index.tsx`.
+Let's create first file `src/navigation/index.tsx`.
 For mobile we choose to have [Drawer navigation](https://reactnavigation.org/docs/drawer-based-navigation).
 It has very common use case of ReactNavigation without any specificness.
 We're utilizing multiple different stacks to achieve following functionality:

 We're putting `Modal` out of our `DrawerNavigator` because regardless in which page we are we would like to be able to render Modal always on the top independently.
 ```javascript